bridget-basiq/developers/content/API-Reference/2+Cars/query-car.md

 ---

 # Query car details

-You can access the data of a specific car using the `car` or `carPremium` query.
+Car data can be usefull when you want to display more  information about the car.
+You can access data using the `car` query or get even more data with`carPremium`.
 Please [contact us](#) for more information on how to get access to our premium data set.
 You can see a live example with all available output parameters [here](https://playground.chargetrip.com/?page=car).

 ## Query
 To get specific details of a car you need to provide a `carId`.
 This `id` can be obtained by using the `carList` query.

 <schema name="car" :frequent="frequently"></schema>

+## Response
+On success, the HTTP status code in the response header is `200` and the response body contains the attributes you requested.

+On error the header status code is an error code and the response body contains an error response object.
+The error response object can be any of the following;

 <errors name="carList"></errors>